 The rate of evaporation is affected by the area of shell surface to volume of the contents.
 Certain egg shapes lose water quicker than others.
 External conditions too, affect the water loss.
 For example, eggs stored in a warm, dry environment will age faster than those kept in cool, humid conditions.
 It is well known that eggs will keep longer in a refrigerator and if this also contains a dish of water, little evaporation will occur at all.

-As evaporation proceeds, the air sac increases in size and the egg contents decrease in volume.
+As evaporation proceeds, the air space increases in size and the egg contents decrease in volume.
 These changes cause the egg membranes to stretch in some places and relax in others, thereby allowing the contents to 'flop' within the shell when the egg is shaken sharply.
 This becomes more evident by the white being less firm as certain proteins within the albumen denature; a process related to changes in the pH (acidity) brought about by the absorption of carbon dioxide.
 Interestingly, an old fashioned way of storing eggs was to place them in lime water which absorbed the carbon dioxide so preventing it from entering the egg and changing the nature of the contents.

 It is to determine a measure of this liquidity that judges jerk an egg past their ear when judging listening for a telltale 'flip'.
 If shaken too vigorously, however, even a fresh egg's contents can move within the membranes.
-At shows where no barriers are placed between the exhibits and the public, winning eggs can be shaken by all who pass with the result that the end of the day they too will 'rattle' and the judges reputation is held in dispute.
-Fresh eggs, when sent to a show by rail or parcel post, also tend to end up rattling on the show bench.
+At shows where no barriers are placed between the exhibits and the public, winning eggs can be shaken by all who pass with the result that the end of the day they too will 'rattle' and the judge’s reputation is held in dispute.
+Fresh eggs, when sent to a show by rail or post, also tend to end up rattling on the show bench.

 It can be surprising when judging, when a fresh looking egg has rattled - 'fresh looking' might sound subjective, but to the practiced eye there are considerable differences between fresh and stale eggs.
 Brown eggs take on a dull almost greenish hue when exposed to bright light for any length of time.
 White eggs often develop translucent patches in their shells with age and all eggs lose their bloom becoming dull and lifeless.